 "When looked at closely enough, every galaxy is peculiar" - Halton Arp

 This Astronomical League Observing Program is based on the 338 objects found in the Arp Catalog of Peculiar Galaxies.
 One hundred of the 338 Arp galaxies must be observed or imaged to qualify for the Program's certificate and pin (if a pin was not already given for the completion of the Southern Arp Observing Program).
 Please remember, though, before you start this program, that it was developed for advanced amateurs, and may not be suitable for beginners.
 For observers and astrophotographers, a majority of the 338 galaxies fall in the 12th to 18th magnitude range.
 However, there are over 100 Arp objects below magnitude 13.5.

 We feel that this Observing Program will challenge even the most serious of amateur astronomers.
 We sincerely hope that you find it rewarding and we look forward to seeing your images and observations.

-Halton C. Arp
+Halton C. Arp:

-I and the Astronomical League wish to gratefully acknowledge Dennis Webb of the Johnson Space Center Astronomy Club for his suggestion to create this program, and for the wonderful work that he has put into investigating the Arp Peculiar Galaxy Catalog as reflected in this program.
+I and the Astronomical League wish to gratefully acknowledge Dennis Webb of the Johnson Space Center Astronomical Society for his suggestion to create this program, and for the wonderful work that he has put into investigating the list of objects as reflected in this Observing Program.

 - John Wagoner

-Other Northern Arp Club Links
+Other Northern Arp Observing Program Links: